 Bar Romita

-Bar Romita, little brother of Bar Roma, has opened very close with an offer based on crazy sandwiches and a similar aesthetic to the older brother, between the bar of all life and the Barcelona hipster, with food but napkins of the past, the kind that cut your lips when you wipe them.
+Bar Romita, the little brother of Bar Roma, has opened nearby with a menu based on crazy sandwiches and a similar aesthetic to its older sibling, somewhere between a traditional bar and a hipster Barcelona bar, with carefully prepared food but old-fashioned napkins that cut your lips when you wipe your mouth.

-There they respect the croquette, with recipes that make you stop time: the Parmesan, crunchy and melts in your mouth, and the rostit, with the classic taste of the Castilian croquette.
-A delightful place worth returning to for more.
+Here they respect the croquette, with recipes that make time stand still: the Parmesan croquette, crispy and melting in your mouth, and the rostit croquette, with the classic flavor of a homemade croquette.
+A delightful place that is worth returning to for more.

 📍Carrer de Calàbria, 181, L’Eixample, 08015 Barcelona